datalad/datalad/docs/source/metadata.rst

 yield metadata in a JSON-LD_-like structure that can be arbitrarily complex and deeply nested.
 Metadata from each extractor is kept unmodified, unmangled, and separate from metadata of other extractors.
-This design enables tailored applications using particular metadata that can use Datalad as a content-agnostic aggregation and transport layer without being limited or impacted by other metadata sources and schemas.
+This design enables tailored applications using particular metadata that can use DataLad as a content-agnostic aggregation and transport layer without being limited or impacted by other metadata sources and schemas.